 The trucks appear to be Bedford RLs as used by the British Army in the 1950s

 A mobilisation call for Cypriot Reservists and those able to bear arms was broadcast, but came too late and the volunteers were faced with confusion and a lack of resources.
-One Reservist Lieutenant (in discussion with the author) eventually managed to find a Martini rifle (Lee Enfield's which were leftovers from WW2) and twenty rounds of ammunition.
+One Reservist Lieutenant (in discussion with the author) eventually managed to find a Martini rifle (Lee-Enfields which were leftovers from WW2) and twenty rounds of ammunition.
 Luckily he wasn't called upon to use the rifle as it didn’t work.
-In a final desperate measure to bolster the defences, thousands of Makarios loyalists were released from detention but this action had little effect.
+In a final desperate measure to bolster the defences, thousands of Makarios loyalists (imprisoned by the coupists) were released from detention but this action had little effect.

-An attack on the bridghead was made at 10am by National Guard infantry and the remnants of an artillery unit.
+An attack on the bridgehead was made at 10am by National Guard infantry together with the remnants of an artillery unit.
 The Turkish troops had been unopposed since landing and were grouped together without any cover.
 They were caught by surprise and suffered heavy losses.

 Turkish F100s return from Cyprus, National Guard T-34s destroyed from the air and a F-104 in the skies above Nicosia